 From a whole-person perspective, Applicant has not established enough independent probative evidence of his overall, trustworthiness, reliability, and good judgment required of those who seek eligibility to hold a security clearance or sensitive position.
-At this time, he has not produced enough positive reinforcements of his overall honesty and trustworthiness to facilitate safe predictions he is at no risk of recurrence.
+While he is deserving of considerable credit for the contributions he has made to his previous employer as a Summer intern while in college and as a prospering engineer with his current employer, he has not produced enough positive reinforcements of his overall honesty and trustworthiness to facilitate safe predictions he is at no risk of recurrent candor lapses.

 Considering the record as a whole and granting due weight to Applicant's positive commitments to abstinence, there is sufficient probative evidence of sustainable mitigation in the record to make safe, predictable judgments about Applicant's ability to avoid illegal drugs in the foreseeable future.

-However, taking into account all of the facts and circumstances surrounding Applicant's delayed efforts in making his voluntary, good-faith disclosures of his past illegal drug use (insufficient to satisfy the prompt prong of MC \P 17(a)), he does not mitigate the personal conduct concerns covered by SOR $\P\P$ 2.a-2-b.
+However, taking into account all of the facts and circumstances surrounding Applicant's delayed efforts in making his voluntary, good-faith disclosures of his past illegal drug use (insufficient to satisfy the prompt prong of MC ¶ 17(a)), he does not mitigate the personal conduct concerns covered by SOR ¶¶ 2.a-2-b.